mvanthoor/rustic-book/src/board_representation/init.md

 - See on which square the piece is
 - Hash the Zobrist Key for that color/piece-type/square combination into the "key" variable.
+- Hash the Zobrist Keys for castling, active color, and en-passant state into the key.
 - When done, return the key.
 This is the Zobrist Key for the position which is on the board.